NCI-GDC/gdc-docs/docs/Encyclopedia/pages/VarScan2.md

 ## Overview ##

 VarScan2 is one of the four pipelines used for WXS and targeted sequencing somatic variant calling at the GDC.
-Somatic variant calling is performed with VarScan2 using tumor and normal alignments and generates single-nucleotide polymorphism (SNP) and insertion/deletion (indel) data.
+Somatic variant calling is performed with VarScan2 using tumor and normal alignments and generates single-nucleotide polymorphism (SNP) data.

 ### Input